cryptiumlabs/juvix/doc/Frontend/gen/guide.md

 -foo
 ```

-An infix symbol starts with all other symbols including punctuation and
+An infix symbol starts with any character other than a letter or an
-dashes
+underscore.

 ``` {.haskell}
 -- This is a valid infix symbol